AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

+**** 2025-12-04 UPDATE :

+I have uploaded JetsonSky_Old_Way_V53_07RC.py which is the original 53_07RC version (standalone with the entire code).

+Giray is working on the new JetsonSky_Linux_Windows_V53_07RC.py which gets much cleaner code but there are still some bugs and issues.

+Old fashion JetsonSky_Old_Way_V53_07RC.py will be the suitable version until new version will be stable enough for classical use.

 **** 2025-11-26 UPDATE :

 In main program, at the very beginning (comments), i have added Giray Yillikci for code optimization and cleaning.